grabakin/clone_tg/README.md

 # Telegram Chat Mirror

 This tool copies messages from one Telegram chat to another using your Telegram account.
 It works for channels, groups, and private chats.
-Protected content is handled by re-upload.
+Even if forwarding is disabled (protected content).

 ## What You Need
 - A Telegram account that: